Tanais dulongii

 Tanais dulongii is a species of malacostracan in the family Tanaididae.
 It inhabits the shores and shallow waters of the Atlantic coast of Europe and North and South America, the Mediterranean Sea, and south-west Australia (Indian Ocean).
+Tanais dulongii are small benthic crustaceans that belong to the phylum Arthropoda.
+They are a bottom dwelling species that are widely distributed across rocky shores and shallow benthic environments.
+They are known for having the potential to be an indicator species, which could give insight to the overall health and condition of certain marine environments.